rkolbi/My_Mars2Pro_Accessories/Tools_&_Information/my-mariner-configs/readme.md

 $`sudo reboot`

--Once rebooted, open windows file explore and type your printer's nick-name as \\nick-name\
+-Once rebooted, open windows file explore and type your printer's nick-name as \\mariner\
 You should now see the USB_Share folder.
 Right click this and map network drive.

-If everything is good, you should be able to access it by opening http://PRINTER_NICKNAME:5000/ on your browser.
+If everything is good, you should be able to access the webpage interface by opening http://mariner:5000/ on your browser.